ivanvig/FCN-car-segmentation/README.md

 ```
 Attention: This script will destroy previous training checkpoints

-It you want to watch the progress, run
+If you want to watch the progress, run
 ```
 $ tensorboard --logdir=/tmp/ig02_train
 ```